-Additionally, In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until August 24, 2022 to consummate the Business Combination or a proposed alternative business combination.
+Additionally, in connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until August 24, 2022, to consummate the Business Combination or a proposed alternative business combination.
 It is uncertain that the Company will be able to consummate the Business Combination or a proposed alternative business combination by this time.
 If the Business Combination or a proposed alternative business combination and subsequent dissolution of the Company.
-Management has determined that the mandatory liquidation, should the Business Combination or a proposed alternative business combination not occur, potential subsequent dissolution, and working capital deficit raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after August 24, 2022.
+Management has determined that the mandatory liquidation, should the Business Combination or a proposed alternative business combination and subsequent dissolution of the Company.
+Management has determined that the mandatory liquidation, should the Business Combination or a proposed alternative business combination or a proposed alternativ